mikefili/401-DSA/Data-Structures/Graph/README.md

 Implement a Graph

 ## Challenge
 Implement your own Graph.
-The graph should be represented as an adjacency list, and should include the following methods:
+The graph should be represented as an adjacency list, and should include the ability to: add a node, add an edge, get all nodes, get a node's neighbors, and get the size of the graph.

+## Approach & Efficiency
+### AddNode()
+ - Time: O(n) since we have to look through the graph to see if the node currently exists
+ - Space: O(1) since we are adding a single node

+### AddEdge()
+ - Time: O(1) since we are adding an edge, not iterating through anything
+ - Space: O(1) since we are not returning anything, just adding an edge

+### GetNodes()
+ - Time: O(n) since we are creating a List of n nodes
+ - Space: O(n) since the list is of n length

+### GetNeighbors()
+ - Time: O(1) since we are not iterating, just returning a property
+ - Space: O(n) since this depends on the number of neighbors a node has

+### Size()
+ - Time: O(n) since we are running a count on the graph size
+ - Space: O(1) since we are returning a single integer representing the graph's size

+## API
 ### AddNode()
  - Adds a new node to the graph
  - Takes in the value of that node